IRS and Treasury Issue Guidance on Opportunity Zone Nominations

 Proposed Guidance

-Treasury and IRS issued new guidance establishing the process for chief executive officers of any state, the District of Columbia, and U.S. territories to nominate eligible low-income census tracts for QOZ designation.
-(Politico Pro, April 6)
+Treasury and IRS released new guidance establishing the process for chief executive officers of any state, the District of Columbia, and U.S. territories to nominate eligible low-income census tracts for QOZ designation, as well as a list of 25,332 census tracts that meet the low-income requirements.
+(Treasury dataset | Politico Pro, April 6)

 The guidance is a step toward implementing the Opportunity Zone (OZ) changes enacted in the OB3 Act, which made the incentive permanent and expanded it to provide enhanced tax benefits for investments in rural OZs.
 Rural OZs have lower investment requirements than urban tracts.
 (IRS News Release, April 6 | Politico Pro, April 6)